 WHY A SPELL IN CONSULTING IS STILL RELEVANT

-- Consulting is a great career in itself.
-Yes, the majority of people use it as a stepping stone ‘into industry’, but for many it becomes a life long pursuit.
-And there’s lots to recommend it: variety of interesting problems to solve, super smart colleagues, travel, constant interaction with (often new) people – clients or colleagues.
+1. Consulting is a great career in itself.
+Yes, the majority of people use it as a stepping stone ‘into industry’, but for many, it becomes a life long pursuit.
+And there are lots to recommend it: a variety of interesting problems to solve, super-smart colleagues, travel, constant interaction with (often new) people – clients or colleagues.

-- Consulting remains a fast-track.
+3. Consulting remains a fast-track.
 And certain brands in particular (in a similar fashion to the university/school you attended) are a rubber stamp of calibre.
 After a spell of a few years, you are sought after for opportunities that wouldn’t be thought suitable for those with only a few years experience elsewhere.
-And the range of opportunities open to you is unparalleled (from startups to scale ups to corporates to PE & VC).
+And the range of opportunities open to you is unparalleled (from startups to scale-ups to corporates to PE & VC).

 WHEN IS CONSULTING LESS RELEVANT